-Singer often characterises opposition to his stance as led by Christian, anti-choice groups, and right-wingers, despite the fact that much of his opposition has consisted of disability rights organisations including Not Dead Yet.
-He is not simply unaware of the widespread disabled opposition to his eugenicist views; in fact he has frequently engaged with disabled rights activists on the subject, most notably Harriet McBryde-Johnson.
+Singer often characterises opposition to his stance as led by Christians, anti-choice groups, and right-wingers, despite the fact that much of his opposition has consisted of disability rights organisations including Not Dead Yet.
+He is not unaware of the widespread disabled opposition to his eugenicist views; in fact he has frequently engaged with disabled rights activists on the subject, most notably Harriet McBryde-Johnson.
 Stella Young also wrote about the problem of Peter Singer.

 Singer’s opponents are not located solely in the right, much as he would like them to be.
 Despite the fact that many consider him to be a hero of left wing politics, Singer’s ableism makes the entirety of his politics and academia suspect.